-All jobs have the potential to become green The labor market's contribution is today defined by economic activit environmental protection, re on to the green transition of society ies that result in products and services for source savings, and climate action.
+All jobs have the potential to become green The labor market's contribution to the green transition of society is today defined by economic activities that result in products and services for environmental protection, resource savings, and climate action.
 Jobs in society's green transition are jobs that contribute to environmental protection, resource savings, and climate action.
 Competencies that contribute to society's green transition are competencies that, when applied in a job, contribute to environmental protection, resource savings, and climate action.